Registered nurses may not always be present for AISD kids this year

 Washington worries communities of color might feel the hit, most, as she feels there’s already a health gap.

-“For students who face barriers to accessing healthcare, especially those living in predominantly low-income, rural and minority communities, a school nurse may serve as their only regular healthcare provider,” states the NASN website.
+“For students who face barriers to accessing healthcare, especially those living in predominantly low-income, rural and minority communities, a school nurse may serve as their only regular healthcare provider,” the NASN website states.

-Schwind says aside from a nursing shortage, her school district, New Braunfels ISD, is finding it hard to fill CA slots.
+Schwind said aside from a nursing shortage, her school district, New Braunfels ISD, is finding it hard to fill CA slots.

 “We’re not paying them very much.
 We are expecting them to be assisting in the clinic and frankly, we’re not seeing the applicants come through,” Schwind said.